 Parents, did you know that your child's absences from school have lasting effects?

-The school tracks excused-vs-unexcused absences, but the reality is that if your child is not at school, then your child is missing out on essential learning.
+The school tracks excused-vs-unexcused absences, but the reality is if your child is not at school, then your child is missing out on essential learning.

 Attendance Works Infographic English -- click this link for the entire image